johngohrw/compact-spotify/README.md

 A [spicetify](https://github.com/khanhas/spicetify-cli) theme.
 Basically a Spotify extension that lets you change Spotify however you want to.
 Head there for more info.

-Looks good with -2 zoom too (press CTRL+minus twice).
+Looks good with -1 or -2 zoom too (press CTRL+minus once or twice).

 ## More images